leopoldhoudin/ouranos/README.md

 - [x] Add ui.Input explanation why is not valid => validator could return NULL if valid; string w/ message if not valid;
       Use small icon + tooltip on right side of input of before value?
 - [ ] Have confirmation window when deleting a body
+- [ ] Real scale toy system (use AU)
+- [ ] Benchmarks:
+  - [ ] create + operations are faster if "pure data" objects for vector/matrix? (ie no namespace, only data, and operations are pure functional)
+  - [ ] experiment different operations with for-loops and other approaches
+- [ ] Implement Euler Backward

 ## Idea box
 - Have some record of orbital elements + charts...
 Will need to think about how